3D printing for SMEs: prototypes & small series

 FDM: the "Swiss Army knife" of printing

 In Fused Deposition Modeling (FDM), a plastic filament is melted and built up layer by layer according to a CAD model.
-The technology is widespread, well understood, and can work with a wide range of materials – from simple PLA prototypes to technical plastics ( Protolabs Network; Xometry Pro).
+The technology is widely used, well understood, and can work with a wide range of materials – from simple PLA prototypes to technical plastics (Protolabs Network; Xometry Pro).

-SLA, SLS & MJF: when finer or more robust is needed
+SLA, SLS & MJF: when it needs to be finer or more robust

-SLS (Selective Laser Sintering) and MJF (Multi Jet Fusion) process plastic powders (typically PA12).
-The parts are robust, dimensionally stable, and very well suited for functional end-use parts and small series ( (Formlabs; ABCorp).
+SLS (Selective Laser Sintering) and Multi Jet Fusion (MJF) process plastic powders (typically PA12).
+The parts are robust, dimensionally stable, and very well suited for functional end-use parts and small series (Formlabs; ABCorp).

 Material overview for everyday SME use

-In practice, a few standard materials suffice for many projects.
+In practice, a few standard materials are sufficient for many projects.
 Simply put:

 Material Typical strength Typical applications

-PLA (FDM) Very easy to print, dimensionally stable, limited temperature resistance (approx. up to 50–60°C, depending on type) ( (burg-halle.de) Visual models, functional prototypes in the office, assembly simulations
+PLA (FDM) Very printable, dimensionally stable, limited temperature resistance (approx. up to 50–60 °C, depending on type) (burg-halle.de) Visual models, functional prototypes in the office, assembly simulations

-PETG (FDM) More robust than PLA, tougher, better temperature resistance simple jigs, holders, parts in machine environments
+PETG (FDM) More robust than PLA, tougher, better temperature resistance simple fixtures, holders, parts in machine environments

 TPU (FDM) Flexible, rubber-like Dampers, protective caps, flexible inserts

-PA12 (SLS/MJF) High strength, good chemical resistance, low water absorption – proven for functional parts ( (ABCorp; BCN3D Technologies) Near-series parts, robust housings, jigs, clips, and snap-hooks
+PA12 (SLS/MJF) High strength, good chemical resistance, low water absorption – proven for functional parts (ABCorp; BCN3D Technologies) Near-series parts, robust housings, fixtures, clips and snap hooks

-From CAD model to the first sample part: This is exactly where 3D printing shortens the time span from idea to real-world component testing in everyday SME operations.
+From CAD model to the first sample part: This is exactly where 3D printing shortens the time span from idea to real component testing in everyday SME life.

 How a 3D printing project with an SME typically proceeds

 Many projects at 33d.ch follow a similar pattern.
-The general process helps you clarify internally what you can already provide and where you still need support.
+The general process helps you clarify internally what you can already deliver and where you still need support.

 1. Inquiry: Describe the problem, not just the geometry

-It's easiest when you don't just send us a STEP or STL file, but briefly explain what the part is supposed to do in everyday use:
+It becomes easiest when you not only send us a STEP or STL file, but briefly explain what the part should achieve in everyday use:

-Based on this information, we will decide with you whether FDM with a robust filament is sufficient or whether an industrial process like MJF/SLS with PA12 makes more sense ( (ABCorp; BCN3D Technologies).
+Based on this information, we will decide with you whether FDM with a robust filament is sufficient or if an industrial process like MJF/SLS with PA12 would be more sensible (ABCorp; BCN3D Technologies).

 2. Data check & fine-tuning of the design